open-telemetry/opentelemetry-dotnet/src/OpenTelemetry/README.md

-If you are new to [traces](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/sdk.md), it is recommended to follow [get started in 5 minutes](../../docs/trace/getting-started/README.md) to get up and running.
+If you are new to [traces](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/sdk.md), it is recommended to first follow the [getting started in 5 minutes](../../docs/trace/getting-started/README.md) guide to get up and running.

 For a more detailed explanation of SDK tracing features see [Customizing OpenTelemetry .NET SDK for